Darryl-Mbae/alx-low_level_programming/0x0B-malloc_free/README.md

 # 0x0B.
 C - malloc, free
 malloc is a function in the C programming language (and C++) that is used to dynamically allocate memory at runtime.
 It stands for "memory allocation."
 Here are some important points to note about malloc:

-Syntax:
+## Syntax:

 The function prototype for malloc is``` void* malloc(size_t size);```
 * It takes a single argument size of type size_t, which represents the number of bytes to allocate.
 Return Value:

-malloc returns a pointer of type void* to the allocated memory block if successful.
+* Malloc returns a pointer of type void* to the allocated memory block if successful.

-If the allocation fails, malloc returns NULL, indicating that the requested memory could not be allocated.
+* If the allocation fails, malloc returns NULL, indicating that the requested memory could not be allocated.
 Dynamic Memory Allocation:

-malloc allows you to allocate memory dynamically at runtime, as opposed to static memory allocation done at compile-time.
+* Malloc allows you to allocate memory dynamically at runtime, as opposed to static memory allocation done at compile-time.
 Dynamically allocated memory is stored on the heap, which is a region of the computer's memory separate from the stack.

-Size Calculation:
+## Size Calculation:

 The size argument of malloc specifies the number of bytes to allocate.
 You can calculate the size using the sizeof operator, which returns the size of a type in bytes.